 Building Strong Client Relationships With Inbound Marketing Methods

 Strong client relationships can be summed up in one word: loyalty.
-Whether you’re fundraising, trying to develop business, providing better services or gaining greater market share, inbound marketing is the method you should use to build strong client relationships and reach your goals.
+Whether you’re fundraising, trying to develop business, providing better services, or gaining more significant market share, inbound marketing is the method you should use to build strong client relationships and reach your goals.
 After all, if you spend all your time on outbound marketing and none on inbound, you’re like a doctor who uses bloodletting to cure a headache.
-The technique may date back farther, but it’s much less effective than modern day solutions.
+The technique may date back further, but it’s much less effective than modern-day solutions.

 inbound marketing methods clients love